Application Development Guide

 - Click the Knowledge Base icon in the blue navigation bar on the left.

-- Click on the blue + Add button in the upper left corner, and click the dropdown to select New Guided Conversation.
+- Click on the blue + Add button in the upper right corner, and click the dropdown to select Create Dialogue.

-- Enter an inquiry and start with the Blank Template, then click Build Response to start a new Guided Conversation.
+Enter an inquiry and click with the Save and Continue, to start a new Guided Conversation.

 Next, navigate to the Edit Conversation screen to add your application:

-- Click Edit Conversation in the upper right hand corner to get started.
+- Click Edit the Conversation in the upper right hand corner to get started.

 2. Add your application to the conversation by clicking on Add Application.